Kinematografia

 Kinematografia is the debut studio album by Polish hip-hop trio Paktofonika, released on December 18, 2000, on Gigant Records.
 The material for the project was being gathered for over two years from 1998 to 2000.
 The album was promoted with a single "Ja to ja", released on November 1, 2000.

 The album peaked at number 2 on the Polish OLiS chart, almost 12 years after its original release.
 Kinematografia received Fryderyk award in "Best hip-hop album" category.
 T-Mobile Music placed the track "Chwile ulotne" on the list of "120 most important Polish hip-hop songs".

 8 days after the album was released Magik committed suicide by jumping out of the window of his apartment situated on the ninth floor of the building, in Katowice.
 His death was extensively commented on media and in hip-hop community.
-Kinematografia is considered to be one of the most important album in Polish hip-hop history.
 As of 2012 the album has sold 65,000 copies in Poland.